TEI-Correspondence-SIG/correspDesc/examples/README.md

 * `example12_several-witnesses-one-correspDesc.xml`: Text preserved as draft _and_  autograph
 * `example13_cif.xml`: an example of the Correspondence Interchange format (CIF), i.e. a list of reduced correspDesc elements from a whole digital edition or repository of letters
 * `example14_cif-with-printed-edition.xml`: an example of the Correspondence Interchange format (CIF) for an *only printed* edition or anthology of letters
+* `example15_correspDesc-pointing-to-participDesc`: practical example provided by Magdalena Turska where information about persons is collected in a central &lt;particDesc&gt;